edestcroix/MusicLibrary/README.md

 the database.
 Secondly, there is no way to display discs in the UI yet.
 (Which wouldn't be too hard after the database stores it)

 No preferences exist yet.
 This would be stuff like sort-by options, playback, etc.

+# Want-to-Haves
+- MPRIS support
+- Keep the application running in the background when a song is playing.